nedjo4real/made-project/project/project-plan.md

-# Project Plan: Factors Influencing Income Levels and Educational Attainment in the Americas
+# Project Plan: Does a Higher Academic Degree Guarantee Higher Income?

 ## Overview
 This project analyzes the relationship between education levels and income across the Americas.
-By integrating demographic data from the American Citizen Income dataset (Kaggle) with country-level education statistics (World Bank), we aim to identify trends and predictors for income levels based on education and related factors.
+By integrating demographic data from the American Citizen Income dataset and the Global Salary Dataset 2022 both from Kaggle, we aim to identify trends and predictors for income levels based on education and related factors.
 The project will culminate in a cleaned and integrated dataset for further exploratory and statistical analysis.

 ---